Travigo/travigo/docs/departure-graph.md

   checkpoint is attempted during graceful shutdown.

 Journey paths are stored once even when a journey operates on several days.
-Service-date membership and per-stop departure indexes contain integer journey references.
-CTDF journey and path objects are materialised only for board candidates returned to a request.
+Service-date membership and per-stop departure and arrival indexes contain integer journey references.
+Ordinary departure-board requests use the departure index exactly as before.
+Planner requests may also provide a destination; the graph walks the arrival index backwards for up to four vehicle legs and returns useful connecting departures before unrelated local services.
+This ordering is only a search hint: the planner still validates times, transfers, cancellations and route limits.
+CTDF journey and path objects are materialised only for candidates returned to a request.
 Realtime remains outside the graph and is applied by the shared board generator using journey and stop-occurrence identity.

+Path records contain only the fields used by departure boards and planner searches.
+Destination platforms are omitted because graph-backed arrival boards are not supported, and each origin arrival is reconstructed from the preceding leg's destination arrival; only the first arrival is retained on the journey.
+This keeps each path record at 28 bytes.
+After a rolling scan completes, the graph also releases its all-string, journey-identity and completed-day build maps, retaining a smaller stop-reference lookup for serving requests.
+Those build maps are reconstructed only if the sealed generation later needs a lazy fill.
+Rolling rebuilds start with a fresh generation so completed-day index entries cannot be duplicated as the configured date window shifts.

 ## Configuration